nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 To do this, we created another panel to display

 * a pie chart to show the proportions of projects in each status, and
-* a table to show which projects are overdued and which projects are due soon.
+* a table to show which projects are overdue and which projects are due soon.

 This was a challenge as it was adding complexity to the UI and required us to learn how to use the `PieChart` class.
 With another panel, we now also need an additional